AlexToTheSun/Validator_Activity/Testnet-guides/Haqq/explorer/Validator-Security/tmkms.md

-## Here are instructions to setup TMKMS as a Key Management System for for Haqq validator.
+## Here is the instruction to setup TMKMS as a Key Management System for Haqq validator.
 #### Tendermint Key Management System
 The official documentation is [[here](https://github.com/iqlusioninc/tmkms#tendermint-kms-)]